Tools and machines

 another—for two reasons.
 First, its long frame acts like a lever, so

 the load is much easier to lift.
-Second, the wheel at the front means
+Second, it's easier to push the load using

 Pulleys